 “Yes, predicting the weather that far in advance has its risks, and at times, Mother Nature likes to remind us that she has the last word,” the Farmers’ Almanac explains.
 “But we do our best with the tools we have.”

 Those tools include a proprietary formula that considers a variety of factors including sunspot activity and tidal action of the Moon.
-It also takes atmospheric phenomena such as the possibility of a strengthening el niño — an unusually high water temperature off the Pacific Coast of South America — into account.
+It also takes atmospheric phenomena such as the possibility of a strengthening el niño — an unusually high water temperature of the Pacific coastal regions of South America — into account.

 So, let’s get to it.
 Here is the 2023/2024 winter forecast for Canada according to the Farmers’ Almanac.